Back to Blog

 People write about the proudest moments of their lives and the ones they're most ashamed of.
 They write about love that's hard to say out loud and regret that only makes sense in hindsight.

 If you're thinking about what to share and what to keep private, that's a healthy thing to work through.
 But whatever you decide to put in a letter, you should be able to trust that it stays sealed until the right person reads it at the right time.
-That trust is what encryption provides.
+The kind of encryption a platform uses is part of that trust.

 And here's the thing: if you don't trust that your letter will stay private, you won't write honestly.
 You'll hedge.
 You'll leave out the hard parts.
 You'll write something safe and generic instead of something real and meaningful.
-Encryption isn't just about security -- it's about giving you the freedom to be truthful.
+Knowing what protection you actually have isn't just about security -- it's about giving yourself the confidence to be truthful.

 A woman stores a letter to her husband on a popular cloud drive.
 Years later, they divorce.
 Because the account was shared during the marriage, her ex-husband's lawyer requests access during discovery.
 The letter -- written with love, at a time of deep vulnerability -- becomes an exhibit in a courtroom.